patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/hint/hint.md

 section: components
 ---

 A **hint** is in-app messaging that provides a one-step reminder, explanation, or call to action for a page or modal.

+For information on other forms of on-screen help, see [Tooltip](/components/tooltip/design-guidelines) and [Popover](/components/popover/design-guidelines).

 ## Usage